An hour is good, a day is better, but in the end, six months is best.

 There’s actually quite a lot you can learn in the dealership, before you even ask the salesman for a drive.

-Two of the most important features of a car are comfort and visibility and you can tell if you’re going to like the seats just by sitting in them for five minutes or so.
+Two of the most important features of a car are comfort and visibility and you can form a fairly robust opinion whether you’re going to like the seats just by sitting in them for five minutes or so.
 While you’re there, take the time to familiarise yourself with the quality of the materials, whether you like the touch and feel and whether it seems in line with the price you’re paying.
+If not, maybe there's some options you can select to make the experience more palatable.

 Check the support under your thighs and around your lower back in particular.
 Seats that are too soft are no good, but neither are seats that are too firm.
 It’s the Goldilocks standard you’re after.

 You should also note the amount of shoulder and head room, particularly if your partner is larger than you and for the kids, get in the back and check the amount of knee room and the comfort of the rear bench.
-Under-thigh support is often an issue in the rear.
+Under-thigh support is often an issue in the rear and one that can see complaints flying from the second row in due course.

 Also get a feel for the controls, buttons and knobs and whether they come to hand easily and logically.
 Play with the in-car entertainment and other features.
 Sat-nav systems, in particular, can be infuriating in some cases.